-As of the date of this prospectus, there were 17,847,455 shares of our Series A Common Stock outstanding.
+As of the date of this prospectus, there were 17,841,455 shares of our Series A Common Stock outstanding.
 Our Series A Common Stock is not traded on a national securities exchange.
-Prior to the completion of this offering, we intend to effectuate a one-for-reverse stock split of our then outstanding shares of Series A Common Stock.
+Prior to the completion of this offering, we intend to effectuate a one-for-two reverse stock split of our then outstanding shares of Series A Common Stock.
 Unless otherwise indicated, all information in this prospectus gives effect to, and all share and per share amounts have been retroactively adjusted to give effect to, the reverse stock split.

 On December 31, 2019, our Board of Directors re-authorized a new class of common stock, the Series C Common Stock.
 We are offering our Series C Common Stock in this offering, and we have applied to list our Series C Common Stock on Nasdaq under the symbol "SQFT."
 The shares of Series A Common Stock and Series C Common Stock have identical preferences, rights, voting powers, restrictions, limitations as to dividends and other distributions, qualifications and terms and conditions of redemption, except that (a) following this offering, the shares of Series C Common Stock will be listed on Nasdaq and the shares of Series A Common Stock will not be listed on any national securities exchange and (b) the holders of Series C Common Stock will not be entitled to vote upon the Series A Conversion Proposal (as described below).
-At our next annual meeting of stockholders immediately following the completion of this offering, which is expected to be held no later than the third quarter of 2020, we intend to submit a proposal to amend our charter for consideration and vote by the holders of Series A Common Stock to provide that (a) upon the acceptance for record of such charter amendment by the State Department of Assessments and Taxation of Maryland and each six month anniversary following such acceptance, 20% of the outstanding shares of Series A Common Stock will automatically convert into an equal number of shares of Series C Common Stock and (b) our authorized capital stock will consist of 34,000,000 shares of Series A Common Stock, 1,000 shares of Series B Common Stock and 1,000,000 shares of preferred stock.
-We refer to this proposal, we expect that within 24 months following our next annual meeting of stockholders and the acceptance for record of such charter amendment by the State Department of Assessments and Taxation of Maryland, all then-outstanding shares of Series A Common Stock will have converted into shares of Series C Common Stock and will be eligible to be traded on Nasdaq.
+At our next annual meeting of stockholders immediately following the completion of this offering, which is expected to be held no later than the third quarter of 2020, we intend to submit a proposal to amend our charter for consideration and vote by the holders of Series A Common Stock to provide that (a) upon the acceptance for record of such charter amendment by the State Department of Assessments and Taxation of Maryland and each six month anniversary following such acceptance, 20% of the outstanding shares of Series A Common Stock held by each stockholder will automatically convert into an equal number of shares of Series C Common Stock and (b) our authorized capital stock will consist of 34,000,000 shares of Series A Common Stock, 1,000 shares of Series B Common Stock, 75,000,000 shares of Series C Common Stock and 1,000,000 shares of preferred stock.
+We refer to this proposal as the "Series A Conversion Proposal."
+Accordingly, assuming the holders of our Series A Common Stock approve the Series A Conversion Proposal, we expect that within 24 months following our next annual meeting of stockholders and the acceptance for record of such charter amendment by the State Department of Assessments and Taxation of Maryland, all then-outstanding shares of Series A Common Stock will have converted into shares of Series C Common Stock and will be eligible to be traded on Nasdaq.